 Established in 1958, Washington Japanese Language School(WJLS) is the first Japanese school outside of Japan designed to educate K-12 students with Japanese academic skills and Japanese culture.
-Students study Japanese, mathematics, music, physical education, natural Science, and social Sc0ience in Japanese at each grade level.
+Students study Japanese, mathematics, music, physical education, natural science, and social science in Japanese at each grade level.
 Approximately 650 students in DC, MD, and VA areas are enrolled.

 Students have six class periods on Saturdays, and there are 42 school days annually.
 In addition to academic classes, students participate in various cultural activities, such as calligraphy, sports day, flying carp day (koinobori), star festival (tanabata), and Japanese-style matriculation and commencement ceremonies.